-I was born on the rural Hawaiian island of Lana`i.
-My family eventually moved from Lana`i, and I was raised travelling back and forth between Hawai`i, California, and Pennsylvania.
-Pursuit of academic degrees and a career in geology and volcanic hazards management took me from Colorado to Oregon to Hawai`i, and eventually to New Zealand where I earned a PhD in 2008.
+Grant was born on the rural Hawaiian island of Lāna`i, and was raised there as well as in California and Pennsylvania.
+Pursuit of academic degrees and a career in geology and volcano hazards took Grant to Colorado, Oregon, Hawai`i, and California, and eventually to New Zealand where he eventually earned a PhD in 2008.

-My images and timelapses have been featured in local Tahoe publications Tahoe World, Sierra Sun, Moonshine Ink, Nevada Magazine, Squaw Magazine, Tahoe TV, Tahoe Quarterly as well as national magazines and websites Mountain Magazine, Squaw Magazine, Skiing Magazine, Mana Magazine, and Hawai`i Magazine.
-I am proud to list Squaw Valley, Red Bull, MSNBC, Yahoo, Skiing Interactive, Friends of Black Rock, Arcade Apparel, Points North Heli-Adventures, Friends of Lana`i, Sierra Watch, the Shane McConkey Foundation, Arts for the Schools, Tahoe Neuro Healing, The Pier Group, Truckee Tahoe Lumber, the River Ranch, PlumpJack, and Teton Gravity Research among my clients.
+Grant’s images and timelapses are represented by Aurora Photos.
+Grant’s work has been featured in local Tahoe publications Tahoe World, Sierra Sun, Moonshine Ink, Nevada Magazine, Squaw Magazine, Tahoe TV, Tahoe Quarterly as well as national magazines and websites Mountain Magazine, Squaw Magazine, Skiing Magazine, Powder Magazine, Mana Magazine, Hawai`i Magazine, Travel Nevada, and National Geographic Adventure.
+Grant is proud to list Squaw Valley/Alpine Meadows, Red Bull, MSNBC, Yahoo, Skiing Interactive, Friends of Black Rock, Arcade Apparel, Points North Heli-Adventures, Friends of Lāna`i, Sierra Watch, the Shane McConkey Foundation, Arts for the Schools, Tahoe Neuro Healing, The Pier Group, Truckee Tahoe Lumber, the River Ranch, 50-50 Brewery, Evolution Capital Management, PlumpJack, and Teton Gravity Research among my clients.

-What can I do for you?
+What can Grant do for you?

 CONNECT WITH GRANT